neo4j/neo4j-python-driver/docs/source/temporal_types.rst

 .. classmethod:: Date.today()

+    :raises OverflowError: if the timestamp is out of the range of values supported by the platform C localtime() function.
+It’s common for this to be restricted to years from 1970 through 2038.

 .. classmethod:: Date.utc_today()

     Return the current :class:`.Date` according to UTC.

 .. classmethod:: Date.from_timestamp(timestamp, tz=None)

+    :raises OverflowError: if the timestamp is out of the range of values supported by the platform C localtime() function.
+It’s common for this to be restricted to years from 1970 through 2038.

 .. classmethod:: Date.utc_from_timestamp(timestamp)